jerryjappinen/bellevue-docs/misc/known-issues.md

 ## Development and IDE support

+- `htmllint` is not integrated with Webpack 2 yet
 - VS Code: `.vue` files
 	- VS Code does not seem to support intellisense for JS that is embedded HTML, like in `.vue` files
 	- The Vetur extension provides a lot of functionality however